-Introduction: Mary Harrell-Sesniak is a genealogist, author and editor with a strong technology background.
-In this guest blog post, to celebrate today being National Arbor Day, Mary explores the family tree—and some of the stories—of the legendary Johnny Appleseed.
+Introduction: In this article, to celebrate today being National Arbor Day, Mary Harrell-Sesniak explores the family tree—and some of the stories—of the legendary Johnny Appleseed.
+Mary is a genealogist, author and editor with a strong technology background.

 In honor of today being National Arbor Day, let’s explore the life, legacy and ancestry of John Chapman, who is more widely known by his nickname “Johnny Appleseed” (26 September 1774 – 18 March 1845).
 Although the famous American arborist never had children of his own, his New England ancestry has several items of interest.